abdebek/SciCalc.NetCore/SciCalc/README.md

-﻿# XLFormulaParser
+﻿# SciCalc - XLFormulaParser

-`XLFormulaParser` is a .NET library designed to parse and evaluate Excel-like formulas, including basic mathematical operations, cell references, ranges, and common functions (e.g., `SUM`, `AVERAGE`, `MAX`, etc.).
+`SciCalc - XLFormulaParser` is a .NET library designed to parse and evaluate Excel-like formulas, including basic mathematical operations, cell references, ranges, and common functions (e.g., `SUM`, `AVERAGE`, `MAX`, etc.).
 This lightweight parser is ideal for projects that require Excel-like formula processing without depending on Excel itself.

 ## Features